SudoCasey/Team_Huddle_Tool/README.md

-# Morning Huddle Notes Tool
+# Team Huddle Notes Tool

 A React-based frontend tool for managing team huddle notes with randomization and export functionality.
 Perfect for daily team standups and workload tracking.